ChandanaShivkumar/Student-Career-Recommendation-System-using-ML/README.md

     Step 7: Convert result array to data frame
     Step 8: Pass the output to next web page

+# Steps to run the project
-# Run the education.py file in the Anaconda prompt.
+    Run the education.py file in the Anaconda prompt.
-# Copy-paste the url generated from the Anaconda prompt in the browser.
+    Copy-paste the url generated from the Anaconda prompt in the browser.
-# Fill the details in the form that will be displayed and submit.
+    Fill the details in the form that will be displayed and submit.
-# Results will be displayed in tabular form and in pie chart.
+    Results will be displayed in tabular form and in pie chart.